-Our partnership with the Queen Mothers of the Manya Krobo region of Ghana enables us to help provide education to children made vulnerable by HIV/AIDS.
-This partnership was formed with the knowledge that one of the most effective ways to fight poverty and the spread of HIV/AIDS is to increase access to education, especially for girls, and give the local community ownership of issues and of solutions.
+Our partnership with the Queen Mothers of the Manya Krobo region was formed with the knowledge that one of the most effective ways to fight poverty and the spread of HIV/AIDS is to increase access to education, especially for girls, and give the local community ownership of issues and of solutions.
 It is a grassroots process of development that lies in combining community capacity and effective partnerships with outside organizations like the Unitarian Universalist United Nations Office (UU-UNO).
 The Every Child is Our Child Program resulted from meeting directly with the Queen Mothers, learning about the community issues and having joint planning sessions to prioritize their requirements.

-In Ghana, the Queen Mothers have been serving their communities in a variety of functions, ranging from ancestral heads equal to the male chief to respected persons within the community charged with the responsibility of performing various traditional rituals and rites.
-The position of Queen Mother is inherited, and Queen Mothers are recognized as leaders of other women within the community.
-They are leaders and custodians for girls and women, and oversee their livelihoods and transition from youth into adulthood.
+In Ghana, the Queen Mothers have been serving their communities in a variety of functions, ranging from ancestral heads equal to the traditionally male chief to respected persons within the community charged with the responsibility of performing various traditional rituals and rites.
+The position of Queen Mother is inherited, and Queen Mothers are recognized as leaders of and custodians for girls and women, overseeing their transition from youth into adulthood and livelihoods.

 However, the role of the Queen Mothers in some traditional areas has been challenged in the face of the HIV/AIDS pandemic.
 Illiteracy, lack of resources, incomplete knowledge of HIV/AIDS and reproductive health and poor coordination among stakeholders have further constrained community intervention.
 The Queen Mothers' decision-making power and leadership skills need to be enhanced, and their role needs to be made more influential rather than simply symbolic and ceremonial.